4. Reasoning Models

 (Source: OpenAI)

 How do these models learn to “think”?
 Typically this is done with several carefully crafted training datasets.
-The first of these is a “cold start” set of manually curated prompts and responses with a reasoning trace.
-Because this dataset is far too small to lead to robust performance, models then continue to train on reasoning responses they have generated themselves.
-Of course, at this early stage many of such responses are unreliable, and the final answer must be checked before we know if they present a positive or negative training example.
-Therefore reasoning models are optimized mainly for verifiable tasks like math and programming, where it is fairly easy to validate an answer.
-Through this combination of handcrafted and automatically generated training data, LLMs can learn to reason in a consistent manner.
+The first dataset is a “cold start” set of manually curated prompts and responses with a reasoning trace.
+Because this dataset is far too small to lead to robust performance, models then continue to train more autonomously: they are allowed to come up with their own reasoning traces, after which the final solution is checked.
+If the solution is correct, the reasoning trace gets a boost; if it is incorrect, the reasoning is penalized.
+This learning strategy is called reinforcement learning.
+Its automatic checking process means reasoning models are mainly optimized mainly for verifiable tasks like math and programming, where it is fairly easy to validate an answer.
+Additionally, humans give feedback on examples that are not so easy to verify automatically, by ranking them from better to worse.
+Through this combination of manual and automatic feedback, LLMs can learn to reason in a consistent manner.

 Examples of reasoning models #